Industrial Weather Stations

-An professional industrial weather station is a specialized facility designed to monitor and analyze meteorological conditions in industrial zones.
-These stations typically sit near industrial sites such as parks, chemical plants, power stations, and other similar areas.
-Their purpose is to measure and document weather elements along with atmospheric pollutants linked to industrial activities.
+A professional industrial weather station is a facility that tracks weather in industrial areas.
+These stations are often near parks, chemical plants, and power stations.
+Their main job is to measure and record weather conditions and air pollution from industrial activities.

 Weather Sensors: